bobleesj/cifkit/paper-review-1.md

 > Examples in the docs aren't the most consistent.
 For instance, some example lines of code use "ensemble" as the variable, and some use "ensemble_test".
 It may also be better if the commented outputs reflected the example folder ("Example.ErCoIn_big_folder_path") so users can more easily verify correctness.
 Finally, incorporating the visualization tools in the docs (currently they're demonstrated only in the README) would be appreciated.

 Thank you for your suggestion.
 I have now maintained the instance name `ensemble` consistently.
-The actual ouput using the Jupyter notebook has been used for all examples.
+The actual output using the Jupyter notebook has been used for all examples.

 > The statement of need could be made more clear in the docs